shoaibmerchant/clickclack/README.md

 * ``-D`` - Debug mode
 * ``-e`` - Echo input to output (allows further chaining of tools)

-Svkbd has an extra output mode where all keypresses are printed to standard output.
+Virtual keyboards [svkbd](https://tools.suckless.org/x/svkbd/) and [wvkbd](https://github.com/jjsullivan5196/wvkbd) have an extra output mode where all keypresses are printed to standard output.
 This allows us to use clickclack with it as follows:

 	$ svkbd-mobile-intl -o | clickclack -V -f keypress.wav